Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Carbon is an element.
 Soot is a type of carbon and so is graphite used for the leads of pencils.
 Diamond is also carbon but looks much different to soot or graphite.
 It was made deep underground when deposits of carbon were squeezed together under extremely high temperatures and pressures.
 All these forms of carbon are called allotropes.

-Diamonds are of course used as precious stones in jewellery.
+Diamonds are, of course, used as precious stones in jewellery.
 They have a lot more uses though because diamond is the hardest material known.
 Because diamond is so hard it doesn't wear away very quickly.
 Before people used iPhones, MP3 players and CD players to listen to music, they used to play records which looked like disks of black plastic.
 The arm on a record player had a tiny piece of diamond called a needle that moved in the spiral track on the record to reproduce the sound.
 Powdered diamond and chips of diamond are also used on metal disks and drills for cutting and boring holes in stone.
+When glass needs to be cut, a hand tool with a tiny diamond at its tip is used to score or scratch a line across a sheet of class.
+The glass can be snapped along the line of the scratch.

 Plastic is made from crude oil and gas.
 The raw materials are processed in oil refineries and other chemical factories (chemical plants) and made into chips of plastic.
 These chips can then be melted down and the melted plastic squirted into moulds to make all sorts of different products.
 Plastic sheet is made by blowing air into hot, soft plastic so that it blows up like a balloon.
 Then it can be cut up into sheets and made into plastic bags.